Who We Are

 Our efforts have been strengthened by our partnerships within the community.
 We continue to build relationships with local leaders seeking to make a difference in the lives of students.

 In the fall of 2017, Missouri State University and Ozarks Technical Community College were awarded a collaborative three-year Campus Program Grant from the U.S. Department of Justice’s Office on Violence Against Women (OVW).
 This is the first time any college in Springfield, Missouri has been awarded the grant.
-Project HEAL has been offered the opportunity to apply for a three-year grant renewal in 2020.
+Project HEAL applied for and received grant renewal in October of 2020.
+Out of 101 grant applications, OTC was 1 of 15 to receive three additional years of continuation funding.